-- 54.1 The Provider must at all reasonable times give or arrange for any Department Employee: - (a) unfettered access to: - (i) its Sites or premises and those of any Subcontractor or Third Party IT Vendor; - (ii) any External IT System; - (iii) all Material, including that relevant to claims for Payment, determining the Provider's financial viability, and compliance with relevant work, health and safety and industrial relations legislation; and - (iv) its Personnel, Subcontractors and Third Party IT Vendor; and - (b) all assistance, as required by the relevant Department Employee, to: - (i) inspect its Sites or premises and those of any Subcontractor or Third Party IT Vendor; - (ii) inspect the performance of Services; and - (iii) locate, inspect, copy and remove, all Material including data stored on the Provider's information technology systems or those of any Subcontractor or Third Party IT Vendor. - 54.2 Subject to clause 54.3, the obligations in clause 54.1 are subject to the provision of reasonable prior notice to the Provider and compliance with the Provider's reasonable security procedures. - 54.3 If: - (a) a matter is being investigated that, in the opinion of the Department, may involve: - (i) an actual or apprehended breach of the law; - (ii) a breach of this Deed; or - (iii) suspected fraud; or - (b) the Department is otherwise conducting Programme Assurance Activities in relation to the Provider, clause 54.2 does not apply, and Department Employees may remove and retain any Material that the Department determines is relevant, provided that the Department returns a copy of all such Material to the Provider within a reasonable period of time.
+- The Provider must at all reasonable times give or arrange for any Department Employee: - (a) unfettered access to: - (i) its Sites or premises and those of any Subcontractor or Third Party IT Vendor; - (ii) any External IT System; - (iii) all Material, including that relevant to claims for Payment, determining the Provider's financial viability, and compliance with relevant work, health and safety and industrial relations legislation; and - (iv) its Personnel, Subcontractors and Third Party IT Vendors; and - (b) all assistance, as required by the relevant Department Employee, to: - (i) inspect its Sites or premises and those of any Subcontractor or Third Party IT Vendor; - (ii) inspect the performance of Services; and - (iii) locate, inspect, copy and remove, all Material including data stored on the Provider's information technology systems or those of any Subcontractor or Third Party IT Vendor. - 54.2 Subject to clause 54.3, the obligations in clause 54.1 are subject to the provision of reasonable prior notice to the Provider and compliance with the Provider's reasonable security procedures. - 54.3 If: - (a) a matter is being investigated that, in the opinion of the Department, may involve: - (i) an actual or apprehended breach of the law; - (ii) a breach of this Deed; or - (iii) suspected fraud; or clause 54.2 does not apply, and Department Employees may remove and retain any Material that the Department determines is relevant, provided that the Department returns a copy of all such Material to the Provider within a reasonable period of time.